Berkeley

 How to Pronounce Berkeley

 Our model found one way to pronounce the name Berkeley.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 100.0% confident that Berkeley is pronounced as BERK-lee.
+Our model is 100.0% confident that Berkeley is pronounced as BERK-lee, which has 2 syllables.

 2